Looking for fun things to do in Glasgow? Attractions & Free Activities

 The West End

-This district includes Kelvingrove Park, the Glasgow Art Gallery and Glasgow University with so many things to do.
+This district includes Kelvingrove Park, the Glasgow Art Gallery and Glasgow University with so many things to do and attractions to visit.
 Soak in the surroundings with beautiful and elegant architecture, visit cafés, pubs, bars, restaurants, and shops.
 There’s also the quirky Grosvenor independent cinema in the West End showing a range of old films and classics.

 Tennents Wellpark Brewery